Former Senior Manager, Coaching Excellence & Sport Education, Special Olympics

-Lynch joined the Movement in October of 1989 through 2004 and returned full-time in June of 2008 with Special Olympics North America (SONA).
+Formerly, Lynch worked for Special Olympics starting in October of 1989 through 2004 and returned full-time in June of 2008 with Special Olympics North America (SONA).
 Her major focus and passion is on sport education and coaching excellence with oversight of coach development (education; recruitment; retention; recognition), the train-the-trainer program, Athlete Leadership, Unified Sports®, and relationships with National Governing Bodies and sport organizations (USOC; NCAA; AAHPERD; ASEP; NFHS; NCACE … just to name a few).
 In addition, Lynch is SONA liaison to the World Games, Coach Development Resource Team, Global Unified Sports Advisory Group, Global Basketball Resource Committee, USA National Bowling Tournament, the Penn Relays and the Positive Coaching Alliance Advisory Group.
 Currently and under her oversight, three courses have been developed and are online: Principles of Coaching for Special Olympics (West Virginia University Extended Learning (now as instructor); Coaching Special Olympics Athletes (ASEP); Coaching Unified Sports (NFHS).

 Before her current tenure with SONA, Lynch served as director of education and membership services with the National Association of Collegiate Women Athletics Administrators (NACWAA) 2004-2008.
 At NACWAA, she oversaw not only education and professional development for the association and its members through three Institutes and its National Convention, but also the management of the membership campaigns and database.
 In addition, she contributed to the Weekly Update, Annual Report, strategic planning and Board meeting preparations.
 Lynch was able to assume this position because of the experience gained from a total of 15 years with Special Olympics Maryland and Special Olympics, Inc. and her previous 22 years of sports education, teaching and coaching at the junior high, high school, collegiate and professional levels.